incordlabs/cortex/README.md

 ## Training & Inference

-The whole deep learning workflow is made easy with Flash, as you can monitor your training progress with an ergonomic dashboard, and run inference everywhere from embedded devices to large GPU clusters.
+The whole deep learning workflow is made easy with Cortex, as you can monitor your training progress with an ergonomic dashboard, and run inference everywhere from embedded devices to large GPU clusters.

-Flash was built from the ground up with training and inference in mind.
-It's also worth noting how Flash, in comparison to frameworks like PyTorch, simplifies the transition from training to deployment, eliminating the need for code changes.
+Cortex was built from the ground up with training and inference in mind.
+It's also worth noting how Cortex, in comparison to frameworks like PyTorch, simplifies the transition from training to deployment, eliminating the need for code changes.

 </div>